tomtom-international/hopic/doc/source/config.rst

 ``BUILD_DURATION`` will contain the amount of seconds passed since ``GIT_COMMIT_TIME``.
 Under the assumption that ``GIT_COMMIT_TIME`` is (close enough) to the start of the build this represents the time the build has taken so far.

+.. option:: HOPIC_PHASE

+``HOPIC_PHASE`` will contain the name of the current executing phase.
+This name is only available during phases specified within ``phases``!

+.. option:: HOPIC_VARIANT

+``HOPIC_VARIANT`` will contain the name of the current executing variant.
+This name is only available during variants specified within ``phases``!

 Pre-defined environment variables
 ---------------------------------